edsu/inst126/modules/01/exercise.md

 4. Change the text to match your name and directory ID.
 5. Take a screenshot of the Code screen and upload it to ELMS for Assignment 1.

+**Optional 1:** See if you can figure out how to run the program (we'll be doing this next week).

+**Optional 2:** Download the hello-web.py from the Modules / Module -01 folder
+and see if you can run it.
+What does it do?